 An object in motion stays in motion in the same direction.
-The momentum of the weight will produce a solid movement directly down the line of the shot.
-Almost pulling your forward This reduces chicken wingin' and promotes a great follow through.
+The momentum of the weight will produce a solid movement directly down the line of the shot, almost pulling your cue forward.
+This reduces chicken wingin' and promotes a great follow through.

-Moving weight gives a broader balance area instead of a single balance point, keeping the balance over shot center during your stroke.
-You must complete the transition of the stroke and feel the weight load keeping your stroke transition smooth and clean.
-This eliminates jerky strokes
+Forward weight gives a broader balance area, keeping the balance point over the shot center during your stroke.
+You must complete the transition of the stroke and feel the forward weight load keeping your stroke transition smooth and clean.
+This eliminates jerky strokes.

 Ok, so we have had many folks ask about the physics of the system.
 One of our customers described it simply this way: "when you stroke back the weights move forward, when you stroke forward the weights move back, then when the cue hits the cue ball the weights move forward enhancing the hit" There is significantly more to it but that is a great basic explanation!

 Moving Weight System or Traditional Weight Bolt?
 Progress is good but not always easy.
 Try it........you will love the solid hit.
-This is our brand NEW proto-type MAG system.
+This is our brand NEW patented MAG system.
 Moving magnetized weight between polarized Neodymium magnets, creating added power, extended balance point and less vibration.... a winning combination.
-Now in product testing.
-We hope to be to market by Late 2019.
+Available now in break cues, shooting cues, shafts and coming 2020 PoP Jump cues.

 Beautiful, high quality cues assembled in Atlanta, Georgia

 YES, we have reviewed the Equipment Specifications for BCA, APA and the World Pool-Billiards Association.
 Each one has agreed that our cue does not violate any of their specs.